oracle/terraform-provider-oci/website/docs/r/database_migration_migration.html.markdown

 	* `name` - (Required when database_combination=ORACLE) (Updatable) Parameter name.
 	* `value` - (Required when database_combination=ORACLE) (Updatable) If a STRING data type then the value should be an array of characters,  if a INTEGER data type then the value should be an integer value,  if a FLOAT data type then the value should be an float value, if a BOOLEAN data type then the value should be TRUE or FALSE.
 * `advisor_settings` - (Optional) (Updatable) Optional Pre-Migration advisor settings.
 	* `is_ignore_errors` - (Optional) (Updatable) True to not interrupt migration execution due to Pre-Migration Advisor errors.
 Default is false.
 	* `is_skip_advisor` - (Optional) (Updatable) True to skip the Pre-Migration Advisor execution.
 Default is false.
+* `assessment_id` - (Optional) The OCID of the resource being referenced.
 * `bulk_include_exclude_data` - (Optional) Specifies the database objects to be excluded from the migration in bulk.
 The definition accepts input in a CSV format, newline separated for each entry.
 More details can be found in the documentation.
 * `compartment_id` - (Required) (Updatable) The OCID of the resource being referenced.
 * `data_transfer_medium_details` - (Optional) (Updatable) Optional additional properties for data transfer.
   * `access_key_id` - (Applicable when type=AWS_S3) (Updatable) AWS access key credentials identifier Details: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys